 And it’s just one of many venues that constitute the city’s eclectic cultural ecosystem that offers a ton of surprises, a world-class theater scene and outdoor experiences that are minutes from downtown Salt Lake City.
 For another caffeine fix to kick off your day, head to Sugar House Coffee.
 You can get breakfast, lunch or dinner here – think breakfast bagels or chia pudding in the morning and avocado, bacon and egg toast for dinner.
 You can listen to live music several evenings a week, including Jazz Jam on Thursdays.

 Experience the great outdoors at Memory Grove Park, which is in the city but feels worlds away with its small creek that flows into Harbor of Beauty, a small pond built in memory of fallen U.S. sailors.
-Dogs are welcome here, and there’s enough green grass and handicap-accessible paths to unwind and listen to the birds.
+Dogs are welcome here, and there’s enough green grass and ADA-compliant paths to unwind and listen to the birds.
 For great views of the city, hike the easy, one-mile round-trip trail to Ensign Peak.
 It’s here Brigham Young and others looked out over the valley and plotted out what would become Salt Lake City.

 At This is the Place Heritage Park, which was the end of the 1,300-mile Mormon Trail, you can dig for gems, pan for gold, go on pony and train rides and explore Navajo hogans, see a medicine wheel and learn more about the five main tribes that live in Utah.
 The air-conditioned and heated teepee seats 110 guests.